USA Customs Clearance Logo White

 While all organic products should have an organic label, not all of them will have the USDA Organic seal.

-As the name implies, the 100 percent organic seal is used for agricultural products that contain 100 percent organic ingredients.
+As the name implies, the 100% organic seal is used for agricultural products that contain 100 percent organic ingredients.
 Imports of this variety should have the USDA label and the name of the certifying agent.

 The organic label is used for agricultural products that are made mostly of organic ingredients.
 Non-organic ingredients can be used in this product as long as they’re non-organic ingredients allowed in the National List